Q Fever/Coxiella burnetii in Sheep, Goats and Cattle Control Policy

 • a medical history questionnaire

 This work-related information will be evaluated by UF Occupational Medicine Physicians or Licensed Health Care Professionals at the Student Health Care Center (SHCC) to determine potential health risks to you and whether further clinical interaction or preventive steps may be necessary to protect your health.
 All individuals working with, or in close proximity to sheep and goats will be required to give a sample of blood for Q fever titer.
 This should be done at the OCCMED Clinic.
-Depending on the location, frequency, and type of work you do with sheep and goats, you may be required to complete the respirator medical questionnaire and obtain clearance from the OCCMED Clinic for a filtering face piece respirator.
 To wear this type of respirator, you must be fit tested by EH&S Occupational Medicine.
 Fit tests are required on an annual basis.
 If a Q fever positive animal is identified in during the course of a research or teaching project or a clinical workup, all potentially exposed individuals shall undergo further medical evaluation that may include Q fever titer testing.

 Persons with a high risk for developing Q fever